TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1Endpoint.md

 # Get-B1Endpoint

 ## SYNOPSIS
-Retrieves a list of BloxOne Endpoints from BloxOne Threat Defense.
+Retrieves a list of Infoblox Endpoints from Infoblox Threat Defense.

 ## SYNTAX